Louis Vuitton: Alleged mistreatment of models

-Damaging and opaque privatization of UNESCO historic heritage
+Damaging and opaque privatisation of UNESCO historic heritage

-Few years later, in May 2024, a strong polemic was reported by the media due to the fashion show organized by Louis Vuitton in Barcelona, Catalonia, as a result of its main sponsorship in the 2024 America's Cup hosted in this city.
-The company managed to organize the event inside the Antoni Gaudi's authored gardens Park Güell, declared as a UNESCO World Heritage Site, despite the public regulations that strictly limited its activities to "scientific and educative purposes".
+Few years later, in May 2024, a strong polemic was reported by the media due to the fashion show organised by Louis Vuitton in Barcelona, Catalonia, as a result of its main sponsorship in the 2024 America's Cup hosted in this city.
+The company managed to organise the event inside the Antoni Gaudi's authored gardens Park Güell, declared as a UNESCO World Heritage Site, despite the public regulations that strictly limited its activities to "scientific and educative purposes".
 The week before the show, the technical contractors were found to have destroyed the wall of a protected stairway and a stone ball.
-The negligence, however, was only admitted after the damage had been denounced and published in the press by the neighborhood association.
-The residents' platform criticized that neither the company, nor the contractors or the City Council of Barcelona had informed them about such big occasion neither its impact.
+The negligence, however, was only admitted after the damage had been denounced and published in the press by the neighbourhood association.
+The residents' platform criticised that neither the company, nor the contractors or the City Council of Barcelona had informed them about such big occasion neither its impact.

-The tension between the public opinion, the City Council and the organizer quickly escalated the immediate days before the show, especially after the neighbors knew that both the park and the nearby streets would remain closed during the event and due to the lack of transparency in the whole process.
-In addition, the neighboring schools were forced to close earlier, denied their after-school activities and the access of families were limited with mandatory ID checkups.
+The tension between the public opinion, the City Council and the organiser quickly escalated the immediate days before the show, especially after the neighbours knew that both the park and the nearby streets would remain closed during the event and due to the lack of transparency in the whole process.
+In addition, the neighbouring schools were forced to close earlier, denied their after-school activities and the access of families were limited with mandatory ID checkups.
 The situation significantly worsened the already fragile, social environment in the area, which had already been suffering from touristification and gentrification in the past years.
-The public company that operates the privatized access of the park, BSM, refused to disclose whether Louis Vuitton had paid or not for the event.
+The public company that operates the privatised access of the park, BSM, refused to disclose whether Louis Vuitton had paid or not for the event.
 It alleged a non-disclosure agreement, while representatives of the mayor, Jaume Collboni (Socialists' Party of Catalonia), defended the show as a "positive promotion for the city to the world".